FAQ - Masks

 - Article: Respiratory virus shedding in exhaled breath and efficacy of face masks

-All other students, not in one of the groups above, will be able to pick up their masks at Cardinal Stadium (in the S/Alro Steel lot, across from Floyd Street from the Cardinal Shuttle bus stop) at the following times:
+All other students, not in one of the groups above, who missed the pick-up times at Cardinal Stadium or the Cardinal Shuttle stop, may pick up masks in the following areas:

 University members are permitted to wear cloth masks, bandanas and scarf masks.
 Surgical masks are also permitted, however, we encourage surgical masks to be reserved for healthcare workers.
 For the general public including faculty, staff and students not involved in healthcare, cloth masks and face coverings are sufficient.
-Masks and face coverings with exhalation valves are not permitted.
+(Date Added: 07.27.20)

 - Students: Notify the Dean of Students office by Reporting a Student Concern.